Crosslinker co‐polymerisation for property control in inverse vulcanisation

 Colleges, School and Institutes

-Sulfur is an underused by‐product of the petrochemicals industry.
-Recent research into inverse vulcanisation has shown how this excess sulfur can be transformed into functional polymers, by stabilization with organic crosslinkers.
-For these interesting new materials to realise their potential for applications, more understanding and control of their physical properties is needed.
-Here we report four new terpolymers prepared from sulfur and two distinct alkene monomers that can be predictively tuned in glass transition, molecular weight, solubility, mechanical properties, and colour.
+Sulfur is an underused by-product of the petrochemicals industry.
+Recent research into inverse vulcanization has shown how this excess sulfur can be transformed into functional polymers, by stabilization with organic crosslinkers.
+For these interesting new materials to realize their potential for applications, more understanding and control of their physical properties is needed.
+Here we report four new terpolymers prepared from sulfur and two distinct alkene monomers that can be predictively tuned in glass transition, molecular weight, solubility, mechanical properties, and color.

 |Journal||Chemistry: A European Journal|

 |Publication status||E-pub ahead of print - 28 May 2019|